-If a medical professional makes an error during your pregnancy or the birth of your child, it could have serious consequences - both for the life of your child and your own life.
+If a medical professional makes an error during the birth of your child, it can have devastating consequences - both for the life of your child and your own life.

-It is important to have a team of experienced solicitors on your side during what is a traumatic and difficult time, and the specialists at Lanyon Bowdler have dealt with a huge variety of cases in recent years.
+It is important to have a team of experienced Birth Injury Solicitors on your side during what is a traumatic and upsetting time, and the specialists at Lanyon Bowdler have the knowledge, commitment and dedication to client care you need.

-If you or your child was injured during pregnancy or childbirth, we can help make sure you receive the compensation, closure and financial support you deserve.
+If you or your child were injured during pregnancy or childbirth, we can help you make a Birth injury Claim to give you the closure and financial support you deserve.

-The most common cause of cerebral palsy is a lack of oxygen during birth, which causes progressive and irreversible brain damage.
-This can unfortunately happen due to clinical negligence, if the hospital fails to make a timely intervention in labour or makes another error resulting in a failure to provide a suitable standard of care.
+The most common cause of cerebral palsy is a lack of oxygen during birth, which causes progressive and irreversible brain injury.
+This can, unfortunately, happen due to clinical negligence, if the hospital fails to make a timely intervention in labour or makes another error resulting in a failure to provide a suitable standard of care.